Gyakobo/local_language_model/README.md

 > It's most convenient if the following program is run using a GPU via conda Pytorch.
 I personally am running an EVGA 3070 Ti *(Needless to say, by the time you, my dear reader, are reading this this GPU might have been discontinued given that EVGA halted its GPU production)*.

-> Note: Nvidia with the CUDA drivers just do not work well with Linux, thus I'd be moving towards to AMD on my laptop for better results.
+> Note: Nvidia with the <span style="color:yellow">CUDA drivers</span> just do not work well with Linux, thus I'd be moving towards to AMD on my laptop for better results.
 So far also a dissapointment.
 Most likely I'd just move on with processing everything with the CPU.

 > In the end what really helped me out was this command:
 ```bash